bufbuild-ru/docs/docs/bufstream/release-notes/index.md

 **_Release date:_** 2025-02-11

+::: tip Note
-::: tip Bufstream instances will now be referred to as "brokers" instead of "agents" in release notes, documentation, and logs.
+Bufstream instances will now be referred to as "brokers" instead of "agents" in release notes, documentation, and logs.
 :::

 #### Bug fixes